rakki194/yipyap/docs/tooltip-troubleshooting.md

 ```

 **Solution:**
-- Use 0.4s for fade-in
-- Use 0.2s for fade-out
-- Include transform in transitions
-- Use ease-out timing function
+For optimal tooltip animations, use a 0.4 second duration for the fade-in transition to ensure a smooth appearance that doesn't feel rushed.
+The fade-out transition should be slightly faster at 0.2 seconds to provide quick visual feedback when the tooltip is dismissed.
+Always include transform properties in the transition to enable hardware acceleration and smoother animations.
+The ease-out timing function should be used to create natural-feeling motion that starts quickly and gently decelerates.

-### 2. Visibility Issues
+### Visibility Issues

 #### Problem: Tooltip doesn't fade smoothly
 ```typescript